Clinton Mob Lawyer Lanny Davis Sold Out His Client

 Some legal experts are saying today that Lanny Davis, Hillary’s close friend and general counsel, sold his client Michael Cohen out with a sentence unwarranted by the crimes.
-We have to ask ourselves why?
+Do we have to ask ourselves why?

 Is it because Hillary Clinton is his client and not Michael Cohen?